Mesuva/anatomy_theme/themes/anatomy_theme/README.md

-# Anatomy of a concrete5 theme - Theme structure
+# Anatomy of a Concrete CMS theme - Theme structure

-The following is an outline of a minimal, but complete, concrete5 theme.
-Like web development in general, there are many approaches to developing a concrete5 theme, but the core requirements remain the same.
+The following is an outline of a minimal, but complete, Concrete CMS theme.
+Like web development in general, there are many approaches to developing a theme, but the core requirements remain the same.

 ## Theme structure